5 Self-Care Gifts for Yourself

 Banyan’s Cleanse Bundle is the ultimate self-care package.
 It provides everything you need for a 7-day cleanse.
 Or, do a 3-day cleanse in the spring and again in the fall.
 You can also pick any day of the week to slow down and simplify.
 Eating kitchari is a good way to do this.
 Dedicate this time for yourself to reconnect and renew.

-So scraping your tongue is a very simple but equally effective way of paying attention to your body and your digestive system, which is, essentially, our internal fire.
 Did you ever think you would be giving yourself a tongue scraper as an act of self-love?
 You won’t be disappointed.
 We promise.

 Consider how you feel after receiving the perfect gift.
 Perhaps you feel seen, appreciated, and loved.
 What if we could give these sentiments to ourselves on a daily basis?
 Listening to our true self and giving it the care it requires.
 What a gift!
 Thus, self-care is never a selfish act.
 It is how we are best able to serve—with a full love cup—our families, our communities, and, ultimately, our higher selves.